code-rhapsodie/ezdataflow-bundle/README.md

 1. Type here the Dataflow options.
 Format: one option per line and option name and value with `:` separator.
 1. Type here the frequency.
 The value must be compatible with the the PHP [strtotime](https://www.php.net/manual/en/function.strtotime.php) function.
 1. Choice the date and time of the first job.
-1. Check if you want run this Dataflow.
+1. Check if you want to run this Dataflow.

 Finally, click on the "Create" button.